spencertipping/ni/doc/ni_by_example_3.md

 In particular, these operations can be used in conjunction with Hadoop streaming to join together data that have been computed separately.

 ## `ni`-specific Array Processors

+These functions pair well with the multiline reducers introduced in the previous section.

 ### `min`, `max`, `minstr`, `maxstr`